Access to education

 Child applicants are also entitled to special assistance to learn Croatian and to make up for the knowledge they might lack in some school subjects, in the form of preparatory and supplementary classes.[3]
 In November 2011, a Programme of Croatian for preparatory classes for primary and secondary school students who do not speak or speak Croatian insufficiently was adopted.
 This is an intensive 70-hour course of Croatian, spread over a maximum of one academic year.

-AYS reported that the problems related to inclusion of children to preparatory classes persisted in 2021.
+AYS reported that the problems related to inclusion of children to preparatory classes continued in 2022.
 According to them, in practice, organisation of preparatory classes is extremely lengthy and children often wait for months before preparatory classes are approved.
-Also, some children have to go to another school for preparatory classes, and as a result, they cannot attend part of classes at their own school.
-An additional problem reported by AYS relates to the fact that children who have not completed primary school, and are older than 15 years old, lose the right to a regular education system as legislation does not prescribe the enrolment of children over 15 years of age in primary school.
-Accordingly, the Ministry of Science and Education anticipates the possibility to include minors over 15 years of age who have not completed primary school in the programme of education for adults.[4]
+Also, some children have to go to another school for preparatory classes, and as a result, they cannot attend part of classes at their own school.[4]

 In 2021, Centre for Peace Studies (CPS) published the thematic report” Education of Children of Asylum Seekers and Refugees in the Republic of Croatia – (In) readiness for quality inclusion in the education system”.[5]
 The report analyses the response of the Republic of Croatia to the needs of children, with a specific focus on access to education but also the identified difficulties and existing legislative framework.
 In addition, the report provides some examples good practices.